 To participate in the One Claim Program (OCP), you must have a single significant claim entering your experience for the first time.
 A significant claim is one whose total cost exceeds the expected losses for an employer based on size and industry — also known as total limited losses — calculated for that policy year.
 You may only designate one significant claim every four years.

 In addition to the base rate reduction, OCP provides an opportunity for employers to gain a better understanding of claims management and work to prevent future claims.
-Effective claims management can help employers get back into a group-rating program more quickly.
+Effective claims management can help employers get back into Group-Experience Rating more quickly.

 - Not have more than three minor claims in addition to the one significant claim during the experience period.

-- Not have cumulative lapses in workers' compensation coverage in excess of 40 days within the 12 months preceding the application deadline.
+- Not have cumulative lapses in workers' compensation coverage in excess of 40 days within the prior 12 months.

-- Report actual payroll for the preceding policy year, and pay any premium due upon reconciliation of estimated premium and actual premium for that policy year no later than the date set forth in Ohio Administrative Code 4123-17-14.
+- Report actual payroll for the preceding policy year, and pay any premium due upon reconciliation of estimated premium and actual premium for that policy year.

 Enrolling in the program

-Private employers: Complete the Application for One Claim Program (OCP-1) by the last business day in January.
+Complete the Application for One Claim Program (OCP-1) by the following deadlines.

 You must submit an application each year.
-BWC will not automatically enroll you in the program.
-BWC will determine initial and ongoing eligibility based on claims activity during the experience period.
+We will not automatically enroll you in the program.
+We will determine initial and ongoing eligibility based on claims activity during the experience period.
 BWC maintains the right to remove an employer from the program that does not meet eligibility requirements.

 How it works